-2019: Appeared in her 12th game, her 10th start, on Aug.
-25 against Chicago...Made her ninth start of the season, in her 11th appearance, on Aug.
-17 against Washington...Made her 10th appearance of the season as a late-game substitute against North Carolina on Aug.
+2019: Played in 16 games, making 14 starts...Logged 1,221 minutes...Tallied one assist...Started in sixth straight matches from Aug.
+17-Sept.
+29...Made her 16th appearance and 14th start against Reign FC on Sept.
+29..Made her 10th appearance of the season as a late-game substitute against North Carolina on Aug.
 11...Returned to the lineup for the first time after the World Cup, tallying her first career NWSL assist against Houston on June 29...Started five consecutive games to begin the season (April 14-May 18).

 2018-19: Played on loan with Canberra United in the Australian W-League...Appeared in 11 matches (10 starts), tallying three goals.

 2018: Appeared in 17 games (14 starts), logging 1,299 minute...Made her first career NWSL playoff appearance on Sept.
 15 against Seattle...Appeared in 17 games (14 starts) in the regular season...Registered the game-winning goal, the first of her Thorns FC career, to become the youngest goal scorer in NWSL history on May 19 against Washington...Earned her first start, making her home debut on May 12 against Orlando...Made her NWSL and Thorns FC debut as the youngest player (18 yrs, 11 days) to feature in an NWSL match against Houston on May 9.

 2017-18: Played for Canberra United during the W-League season...Started and played in 10 of Canberra United’s 12 matches, tallying two goals and two assists...Named Supporters’ Player of the Year and Canberra United Player of the Year.